USF Turns to Rob Higgins in Groundbreaking CEO of Athletics Role

 USF should be celebrating after Rob Higgins is reportedly hired as the Bulls new CEO of Athletics.
 Like Niko Gramatica after his game-winning field goal at Florida, it's an uplifting feeling. | Kim Klement Neitzel-Imagn Images

-Numerous outlets are reporting that Tampa Bay Sports Commissioner Rob Higgins is the choice, and it is a home-run hire in every sense.
+USF announced that Rob Higgins is the choice, and it is a home-run hire in every sense.
 In giving credit where due, I first read it in Collin Sherwin's piece in the Bay Area Examiner.

 Since he was hired in 2004, Higgins has built the TBSC into a national brand for its excellence at handling events like the Super Bowl, the NCAA Women’s Final Four, College Football championships, Frozen Fours, Women’s Volleyball Finals, and many more.